HorizonRDK/tros_en/docs/boxs/function/elevation_net.md

 1. Horizon RDK has burned the Ubuntu 20.04 system image provided by Horizon.

 2. TogetheROS.Bot has been successfully installed on Horizon RDK.

-### X86

-1. X86 environment has configured Ubuntu 20.04 system image.

-2. The tros.b has been successfully installed in X86.

 ## Usage